 Like any other device from Epson, the EcoTank ET-4760 also came inside a neat box packaging.
 The package has a gray and black color theme with an image of the product printed on its top.
 We also have all the functions and specifications mentioned on the top.

 Moving further with unboxing the device, we have the power adapter and starter ink kit on top, followed by some paperwork and the actual device.
 The starter ink includes the Epson 502 ink bottles with one of each for yellow, magenta, cyan, and black bottles.
-Like most other modern-day’s printers, the Epson EcoTank ET-4760 also doesn’t come included with a USB cable.
+Like most other modern-day’s printers, the Epson EcoTank ET-4760 also doesn’t come with a USB cable.

 Design Overview and Build Quality

-This ink tank printer appeared well-built for the initial impressions.
+This ink tank printer appeared well-built on the initial impressions.
 The entire body of the printer is made of good quality hard plastic.
 Though the printer looks smaller, it still feels heavier in hands and weighs about 15.9 lbs.

 Cartridge System

 The Epson EcoTank ET-4760 has an excellent cartridge system with supertanks.
 Unlike other printers that use ink cartridges, the 4760 uses four high-capacity ink tanks.
 These ink tanks yield an extremely incredible number of pages before you need to refill them.
-As this printer uses ink tanks instead of a regular cartridge system, you can technically leave it unused for shorter periods and the inks won’t dry up that quick.
+As this printer uses ink tanks instead of a regular cartridge system, you can technically leave it unused for shorter periods and the inks won’t dry up that quickly.
 This makes these printers an ideal choice for infrequent printing activity.

 Connectivity